 At Benjamin Law, our Family-First litigation team is here to answer all of your questions or address any of the concerns that you may have regarding your pending case.
-We educational-first approach to all of our clients’ cases, in order to mitigate any issues, or confusion that could naturally arise out of any litigation process.
+We provide an educational-first approach to not only our clients’ Personal Injury and Long Term Disability cases, but our other practice areas as well.
+This helps to mitigate any issues, or confusion that could naturally arise out of any litigation process.
 For your convenience, we have created the Frequent Asked Questions below to answer some of the questions that you might have; however, feel free to contact us as well if you do not find your answers below.

 If you don’t win, Benjamin Law charges no fees.
 The fee charged is on a contingency basis, that way you will pay no fees unless we recover money for you.
 Benjamin Law’s fees are based upon a percentage of the overall settlement.